Welcome to Community Village!

 Hi there, I’m Nina.
 I first encountered meditation in Asia in 2013 and discovered there how it enabled me to become aware of what's going on in my body, heart & mind in a way I hadn’t known before.
 Back then, I felt that some of those feelings and thoughts I REALLY didn’t want to look at.
 It brought up personal trauma and pain.
 At the same time, I could see how meditation provided me with resources to see it all in a more wholesome, more truthful way.
 By turning towards and listening sincerely, rather than turning away.

-My practice is rooted in the Western Insight tradition.
-At the same time, I'm inspired by and grateful to teachers of many wisdom traditions who have passed their knowledge down to us for thousands of years.
+My meditation practice is rooted in the Insight meditation tradition.
+At the same time, I'm inspired by and grateful to teachers of many traditions and walks of life, who have passed their wisdom down to us for thousands of years. - What a blessing!

-I am currently a mindfulness meditation teacher in training, in the MMTCP program by teachers Jack Kornfield and Tara Brach.
-My program mentor is Insight meditation teacher James Baraz.What I love about this path is that it encourages me to be curious and investigate, to see for myself what is true and wholesome, and to live by that.
+I trained in the MMTCP Mindfulness Meditation Teacher training by teachers Jack Kornfield and Tara Brach, my mentor being Insight meditation teacher James Baraz.What I love about this path is that it encourages me to be curious and investigate, to see for myself what is true and wholesome, and to live by that.

 -